MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-calibrate-hl1.md

 ---
 author: Mamaylya
-description: Learn how to calibrate your HoloLens for authoring with the Microsoft Dynamics 365 Guides HoloLens app. ms.author: mamaylya ms.date: 10/16/2020 ms.service: crm-online ms.topic: article
+description: Learn how to calibrate your HoloLens 1 device for authoring in the Microsoft Dynamics 365 Guides HoloLens app. ms.author: mamaylya ms.date: 10/16/2020 ms.service: crm-online ms.topic: article
-title: Calibrate your HoloLens 1 device to use as an author in Dynamics 365 Guides app ms.reviewer: v-brycho
+title: Calibrate your HoloLens 1 device for authoring in the Dynamics 365 Guides HoloLens app ms.reviewer: v-brycho
 ---

-# Calibrate your HoloLens 1 device to use as an author in Dynamics 365 Guides
+# Calibrate your HoloLens 1 device for authoring in the Dynamics 365 Guides HoloLens app

 [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] uses holograms to show what operators need to do to perform a real-world task.
 For example, a guide that you author might show an operator how to assemble a door for a commercial aircraft.
 It's very